All Products

 client = OpenAI(

-# However, we do not recommend hard-coding the API key in your code in a production environment to reduce the risk of leakage.
+# If you have not configured environment variables, replace the following line with api_key="sk-xxx" using your Model Studio API key.
+However, we do not recommend hard-coding the API key into your code in a production environment to reduce the risk of leaks.

 api_key=os.getenv("DASHSCOPE_API_KEY"),